Vijay Babu (actor, born 1976)

-Vijay Babu (born 14 May 1976) is an Indian film producer, actor, and businessman, who works in the Malayalam film industry.
+Vijay Babu is an Indian film producer, actor, and businessman, who works in the Malayalam film industry.
 He is the founder of the film production company Friday Film House.

 Vijay Babu is best known for producing and starring in the films Philips and the Monkey Pen (2013), Peruchazhi (2014), Aadu (2015), Adi Kapyare Kootamani (2015), Mudhugauv (2016), Angamaly Diaries (2017), Aadu 2 (2017), June (2019), Sufiyum Sujatayum (2021), and Home (2021).
-In 2014, he won the Kerala State Film Award for Best Children's Film (as producer) for his production firm for Philips and the Monkey Pen.
-The character Sarbath Shameer played by Vijay Babu appearing in Aadu film series had developed into a cult following.
+In 2014, he won the Kerala State Film Award for Best Children's Film (as producer) for Philips and the Monkey Pen.
+In 2023, He received the National Film Award for Best Feature Film in Malayalam for Home (2021).
+The character Sarbath Shameer played by Vijay Babu in Aadu film series had developed into a cult following.

 Sufiyum Sujatayum, produced by him under his banner Friday Film House, is the first Malayalam film to have a direct release on an OTT platform, Amazon Prime Video.
 Babu is known for bankrolling many experimental films and supporting upcoming filmmakers in the industry.

 Early life and family

-Vijay Babu was born in Kollam, Kerala to Subashchandra Babu and Maya Babu.
+Vijay Babu was born in Kollam, Kerala, to Nair parents Subashchandra Babu and Maya Babu.
 He has two siblings, Vinay Babu and Vijayalakshmi.

-Babu did his schooling at St. Jude School, Kollam and received graduation from the Loyola College, Chennai.
-He started his media career at STAR India in Mumbai.
+He studied at St. Jude School, Kollam, and received a graduation from American College, Madurai.

+Babu started his media career at STAR India in Mumbai.
 In 2002, he was selected as the Best Employee of STAR TV.
 Later that year, he quit his job to venture as an entrepreneur in Dubai.
 After a few years, he joined as the COO of Asianet and Sitara TV in Hyderabad.
-In 2009, Babu returned to Kerala as the Vice President of Surya TV.
-He is married to Smitha, a Dubai-based employee.
+In 2009, Babu returned to Kerala as the vice president of Surya TV.

+Babu is married to Smitha, a Dubai-based employee.
 The couple has a son named Bharath.